Pool Volume Calculator: How Many Gallons of Water Does Your Pool Hold?

 Note: The calculator rounds up decimal points, which makes it easier to calculate chemical dosing.
 But the rounding isn’t enough to throw off your water chemistry calculations.

-If you have a more complicated shaped pool, you’ll need to run a few other calculations.
-We cover how to calculate the volume of an irregular-shaped pool at the end of this guide.
+If your pool is more complicated, you’ll need to run a few other calculations.
+At the end of this guide, we cover how to calculate the volume of an irregular-shaped pool.

 Pool Volume Reference Chart

-You can use the pool volume reference chart below to quickly calculate the volume of these common pool sizes.
+You can use the pool volume reference chart below to calculate the volume of these common pool sizes quickly.

 Note: These are estimates.
 You’ll always get more accurate results if you measure your pool yourself.
 And always measure the depth of your water, not the height of your wall.